tyoung3/sw/README.md

 Another bash script, swgraph, will display a graphic image(.svg) of a network definition
 ![for instance:](/images/collate.svg)
 Processes are colored such that all components in a package have the same color.
 Not shown here are the tooltips and html references.
+Arrows are colored according to stream buffersize: 0 - black; 1-green; 2 0r more - orange.
+Coloring rules are not guaranteed to remain unchanged in future sw versions.

 The resulting image amounts to a Data Flow Diagram without datastores.  sw does not generate data storage access code.
 Currently, data storage code must be contained within a StreamWork component.